 I have been playing for two weeks now.
 Small ways.
 Tentative ways.
 Humming.
 Swimming for pleasure.
 Skipping three steps.
 Following curiosity without needing it to be productive.

-And something is happening that I did not expect: wants are surfacing.
+And something entirely unexpected is happening: wants are surfacing.

 Los deseos están surgiendo.
 Wants.
 Deseos.

 Small wants at first.
 I want to swim longer.
 Quiero nadar más tiempo.
 I want to sit and watch pelicans without checking the time.
-I want to write this blog post even though it will not count toward my thesis word count.
-I want to buy this small carved turtle from the vendor on the beach, not because I need it, but because looking at it makes me happy.
+I want to write this blog post even though it falls outside my thesis word count.
+I want to buy this small carved turtle from the vendor on the beach, simply because looking at it makes me happy.

 Small wants.
 Deseos pequeños.
 Silly wants, maybe.
-Wants that do not serve strategic purposes or advance career goals.
+Wants that serve no strategic purpose and advance no career goal.
 Just wants.
 Solamente deseos.

 And underneath the small wants, larger ones are stirring.
 Still foggy.
-Still not clear enough to name precisely.
+Still too foggy to name precisely.
 But there.
 Waiting.
 Getting stronger as I practice the small wants, as I learn that wanting is allowed, as I remember that I am allowed to pursue things just because they call to me.

 I think this is how you find lost dreams.
-Not by thinking about them.
-Not by analyzing what you should want, or what you used to want, or what you ought to want now.
+Thinking about them directly leads nowhere.
+Analyzing what you should want, what you used to want, or what you ought to want now only takes you further from the answer.
 But by practicing wanting in small ways until the muscle memory comes back.
 Until wanting feels safe enough that bigger wants can surface.
 Until you trust yourself enough to say, “This is what I want.”
-And I am going to pursue it not because it is realistic, appropriate, or likely to succeed, but because it calls to something in me that has been silent for too long.
+And I am going to pursue it because it calls to something in me that has been silent for too long, regardless of whether it is realistic, appropriate, or likely to succeed.

 Randy Pausch enabled others’ dreams.
 Taught his students to pursue theirs.
 Passed them on to his children.
 He understood that helping others achieve their childhood dreams was as important as achieving his own, maybe more important (Pausch & Zaslow, 2008).
 He called it the “head fake.”
-The real learning, the real gift, was not in the dream itself but in what pursuing it taught you about yourself and what you could become.
+The real learning, the real gift, lived inside what pursuing it taught you about yourself and what you could become.

 I am enabling my own dream.
 The one I forgot I had.
-The one that is still there, underneath all the layers of learned seriousness, strategic thinking, and protective not-wanting.
+The one that is still there, underneath all the layers of learned seriousness, strategic thinking, and a protective refusal to want.

 The dream of writing.
 Really writing.
 The kind that helps people feel less alone.
-The kind that tells truths I have been trained not to tell.
-The kind that sounds like me, not like the academic persona I learned to perform.
+The kind that tells truths I was trained to suppress.
+The kind that sounds like me, the full me rather than the academic persona I learned to perform.

 This blog is me practicing.
 This retreat is me creating conditions where that dream can breathe again.
 These 30 days are me trying to become the kind of person who can say, “I want this.”
 And then pursue it.
-Not someday.
 Now.
+Today, while there is still time.

 Key Takeaways: What Randy Taught Me